fiboa/specification/geojson/README.md

 ### `properties`

-Must include any property that is required by the fiboa core specification (currently `fiboa_version`).
+Must include any property that is required by the fiboa core specification.
 May include any additional property.
 All properties defined by the core specification (except for `id`, `geometry` and `bbox`) or extensions should be provided here.